Days Before Tomorrow (band): History

 The band continued writing new material and performing in the New York metropolitan area.
 Co-founder Jason Buchwald relocated to Arizona and left the band.
 In 2008, Days Before Tomorrow was asked by Kim Mulligan of Sirius XM and WDHA-FM Radio to remake a classic 1980s "hair band" song in their progressive rock style for the Main Man Records compilation CD, Hair Apparent: The Main Main Records Tribute to Hair Bands.
 The result was a remake of the Nelson hit, "After the Rain," mixed by Grammy Award winning engineer, Earl Cohen.

 The band recorded its full-length CD, The Sky Is Falling, in the summer and fall of 2009.
 The album was produced by Ron Nevison.
 It was mixed by Earl Cohen.

 Guest artists on the CD included vocalist Kelli McCloud performing background vocals on the songs "Can't Go Back" and "Lighters."
 Keyboard tracks were performed by Jason Buchwald and Scott Kahn, and drummer Jason Gianni played piano on the song "Can't Do Anything."

 Later in 2009, keyboard player Damon Fibraio joined the band, bassist Zeek left and was replaced by Paul O'Keeffe.

-In 2009, Days Before Tomorrow won Record of the Year in the 19th Annual Los Angeles Music Awards, a music event that recognizes excellence in independently-created music.
+In 2009, Days Before Tomorrow won Record of the Year in the 19th Annual Los Angeles Music Awards, a music event that recognized excellence in independently-created music.

 In the spring and summer of 2011, the band began to record five songs for its next release, in Kahn's studio.
 But prior to completion, in the spring of 2012, Scott Kahn parted ways with Days Before Tomorrow.

 One single, The Naked Sea was finished and mixed by Rodger Brennan.
 The Naked Sea featured Davodowich as the sole guitar player and marked the only release which had performances by O'Keeffe and Fibraio.
 The other 4 songs were never completed and the band went on hiatus.

 After his tenure in Days Before Tomorrow, Scott Kahn went on to found a new progressive rock band, Beyond Tomorrow, which carried on his style of melodic progressive rock, but eventually he and Derek Davodowich got back together to form a modern/alt rock group, Dream Eternal Bliss.
-That band has released multiple records, with their third due for release by early 2023.
+That band has released multiple records, with their third release in the Summer of 2023.